Increase Diversity by Reducing Unconscious Bias

 Over fifty years ago, the civil rights movement spearheaded decades of change to reduce overt discrimination.
-In the present day, as we move toward more inclusive workforces, one of our main adversaries is less obvious: unconscious bias.
+In the present day, as we move toward a more inclusive workforce, one of our main adversaries is less obvious: unconscious bias.

 Identifying Unconscious Bias in Job Descriptions

 Unconscious bias often appears unnoticed in job descriptions.
 Did you know that certain words (particularly adjectives, but sometimes verbs) have been identified as “gender-coded?”
 This means that they subtly favor one gender over the other by reinforcing social stereotypes.
 For example, “assertive” may be gender-coded toward men, whereas “nurturing” may be gender-coded toward women.

 Here is a simple online tool to help decode your job descriptions and reduce unconscious bias.
 By developing job posts that are free of bias, you will expand the opportunity to attract diverse candidates who will bring unique backgrounds and perspectives into your organization.

 Reducing Bias in Candidate Selection

 When it comes to reviewing resumes, MindTools.com recommends that you place two or more resumes side by side for a direct comparison of skills and experience, rather than looking at each candidate individually.
 Alternatively, you can partner with outside recruiters, such as the Recruiting Experts at Menlo Partners Staffing, for a point-counterpoint discussion of candidates with someone who is detached from your organization’s culture and may be able to identify your blind spots.